The Dubai desert is the heart of Emirati culture and Bedouin traditions.

 Travelers gain a deeper understanding of desert life through cultural experiences.
 These include camel riding, falconry, Arabic hospitality, and traditional arts.

 This article explains these activities and how guests can join in.
 Participating makes the desert safari experience more meaningful and culturally enriching.
+For a complete overview of everything included across all safari types, read our complete Dubai desert safari guide — everything you need to know before you go.

 Why Traditional Activities Matter in Emirati Culture